 Vaulted Ceilings Are Easy with Our Pre-Fabricated Ceiling Systems

-If you want people’s jaws to drop when they enter one of your homes, there’s no mistaking it; you need vaulted ceilings.
-But, instead of spending more time (and charging for extra labor) to get the job done right, go with one of our pre-fabricated ceiling systems.
+If you want people’s jaws to drop when they enter one of your homes, there’s no mistaking it - you need vaulted ceilings.
+Instead of spending more time (and charging for extra labor) to get the job done right, go with one of our pre-fabricated ceiling systems.
 You’ll be glad you did!
 We build each of our ceiling systems to our customers’ exact specs, so you won’t have to worry about doing any of the “heavy lifting.”
-When you get your kit delivered, all you’ll have to do is install it in its designated area.
+When your kit is delivered, all you’ll have to do is install it in its designated area.

 Choosing your Vaulted Ceiling Systems

 The process of selecting, ordering and installing your ceiling systems is very simple, but you do have some options.
 You can choose from four different vaulted ceiling styles to find the one that is perfect for your project.
 Below is a brief description of each.
 For a more detailed description or to get a quote, click on the image of the vaulted ceilings that have caught your interest.

 – The barrel vault is extremely simple in design, but it can make a huge impact in any room.
 These vaulted ceilings are usually used in hallways and large rooms because they create the illusion of being in a tunnel, transforming an otherwise ordinary home into a medieval masterpiece or a Tuscan villa, depending on the rest of the design and décor.

 – Our groin vault ceiling systems consist of two barrel vaults that intersect at right angles.
 They’re a bit more complex in design than a standard barrel vault, but they also produce a more elaborate look.
 If you’re looking to create a stately Romanesque feel to your home, you definitely want to consider our groin vault ceiling systems.
 You’ll never look at vaulted ceilings the same way.